-Back in 1997, the same year Titanic hit the theatres (and the iceberg), 80% of all pages on the World Wide Web were in English.
-Fast forward to 2018, and that’s a whole different story.
+Back in 1997, the same year Titanic hit the theaters, 80% of all pages on the World Wide Web were in English.
+Fast forward to 2020, and it’s a whole different story.

 Language barriers = barriers to business

-For instance, in the UK, the government even calculated that the assumption that everyone speaks English, costs their economy £48 billion every year, or 3.5% of GDP.
+For instance, in the UK, the government calculated that the assumption that everyone speaks English, costs their economy £48 billion every year(62 billion dollars) — 3.5% of their GDP.

-And in the European Union, only 16% of retailers are selling online to other EU countries right now — what a missed opportunity for the remaining 84%.
+In the European Union, only 16% of retailers are selling online to other EU countries — what a missed opportunity for the remaining 84%.
 And just 15% of our fellow European consumers buy online from other EU countries.

-But if the English language is slowing down, and if we should all be multilingual to increase revenues, which languages should we keep an eye on?
+But if the English language is losing its strength, which languages should we keep an eye on this decade?

 Which languages are taking over the world?